About Contact

 Lumber Calculator

-Find board feet, total volume, and material cost for framing, decking, furniture, and fencing projects.
+Find board feet, linear feet, and material cost for framing, decking, furniture, and fencing lumber.

 ft